Koopman Reduced Order Modeling with Confidence Bounds: Koopman Reduced Order Modeling

-Once the noise sequences $r(t), \rho(t), \eta(t)$ are computed, probability density models need to be constructed for which drawing samples is easy, say with multivariate kernel density estimation techniques.
-Assume the densities for $\rho$ and $\eta$ are computed.
+Once the noise sequences $\mat r(t), \rho(t), \eta(t)$ are computed, empirical probability density models need to be constructed for which drawing samples is easy, for example by fitting a parameterized density function like the Gaussian distribution or using other methods such as kernel density estimation techniques taking the form $p_{\rho}(x) = \frac{1}{nh}\sum_{i=1}^{n} K(\frac{x - \rho(t_i)}{h})$, where $K$ is the kernel function (such as a Gaussian), $h$ is the bandwidth, and $\rho(t_i)$ are the samples of the residual sequence.
+Assume that the densities for $\rho$ and $\eta$ are computed.